 However, Aquacycl offers a solution that can treat BOD concentrations as high as 150,000 ppm, and beyond, offering you a great solution for treatment.
 This technology utilizes naturally-occurring bacteria in a unique anaerobic process (not conventional digestion) that will consume much higher concentrations of BOD and other pollutants in a very short period of time so that a majority of BOD (and TSS) is removed and you won’t face surcharges.

 One key advantage of Aquacycl’s system is modularity.
 Housed in a storage container, the system can be easily integrated into facility without compromising valuable production space.
-You can divert segregated flows directly into the system, enhancing the efficiency of your overall treatment process.
+You can divert segregated flows directly into the system, and enhance efficiency of your overall treatment process.

 Plus, the system is remotely monitored and controlled in real-time, helping you get the most risk reduction out of flow segregation.
 With 24/7 live feed of your treatment process, any issues that occur in your wastewater can be caught and isolated before they become problems.